howuski/katacoda-scenarios/docker101-springboot/step8.md

 Myfile is now present on the host machine's file system.

+Also look at the processes running on the host machine:

+`ps`{{execute T2}}

+>Take note of the PIDs and applications running on the host system.

 So now let's see what's on the file system within the container:

 `docker exec -it katacoda_test_container ash`{{execute T2}}